 As luck would have it, due to an abundance of air traffic, we would be held captive in a holding pattern.
 With no complaints, we all enjoyed each other’s company and basked in the thrill of our travels, and for me, the fun I would have in Ha Long Bay for the next two days.

-After our scenic tour and once we were cleared to land, we faced our most anticipated moment, our grand entrance into Ha Long Bay – our splash landing!
+After our scenic tour and once we can see the land, we faced our most anticipated moment, our grand entrance into Ha Long Bay – our splash landing!
 From cargo ships to floating villages and fisherman, the details of what lied beneath us became more recognizable as our plane descended and the waters became more radiant in color.

 ARRIVAL AT TUAN CHAU MARINA, HALONG